Cultural Anthropology, an introductory course

 This page and the resources linked from it are Open Educational Resources (OER)

-"It is imperative that I learn the differences in these different sub-cultures if I am going to effectively reach them with the gospel." -- Donald S., Northwest Nazarene University student
+"It is imperative that I learn the differences in these different sub-cultures if I am to effectively reach them with the gospel." -- Donald S., Northwest Nazarene University student

 What is cultural anthropology?